Anil1111/Academic-Projects-Tutorials/XNotes/Angular.md

 - `ng g c new-module/new-component` to create NewComponent with the entry tagged to the new-module.
 - `ng g c new-module` to create component with the same name as the module.
 - `ng g c new-module/new-component --module=new-module.module` to explicitly mention
-- `ng g d directiveName/directive-name` to crate a new folder and add the directive to it
+- `ng g d  new-module/directive-name` to create a new directive to existing folder
+- `ng g p  new-module/pipe-name` to create a new pipe to existing folder

 #### Generating module with routing files